 The Company operates a fair value hedge to mitigate the foreign exchange risk arising from the fair value through profit and loss instruments.
-This risk is hedged through a net portfolio of foreign currency fixed interest borrowings and deposits with £2,244,000 foreign currency fixed interest term loans being designated in a fair value hedge relationship at year end (2019: £15,544,000).
+This risk is hedged through a net portfolio of foreign currency fixed interest borrowings and deposits with £2,351,000 foreign currency fixed interest term loans being designated in a fair value hedge relationship at year end (2020: £2,244,000).

-The fair value hedge results in foreign exchange gains or losses on the hedged portion of FVTPL assets classified in the Income Statement against the foreign exchange gain or loss of borrowings designated in a hedge relationship.
+The fair value hedge results in foreign exchange gains or losses on the hedged portion of FVTPL assets classified in the Statement of comprehensive income against the foreign exchange gain or loss of borrowings designated in a hedge relationship.